flipacholas/Architecture-of-consoles/articles/neogeo.Rmd.md

 To be fair, CPUs like the Z80 provided extra circuitry to allow the peripheral to tell the CPU which instruction to execute next.
 Nevertheless, this wasn't widely adopted.

 The 68000 improved this technique by treating interrupts as **exceptions**.
-Peripherals are required to identify themselves when they interrupt the CPU [@cpu-68k_int]. the latter then uses the identifier to compose a memory address, which in turn points to a tailored software routine.
+Peripherals are required to identify themselves when they interrupt the CPU [@cpu-68k_int].
+The latter then uses the identifier to compose a memory address, which in turn points to a tailored software routine.
 All in all, this enables programmers to handle I/O communication efficiently, as they can now catalogue their dedicated interrupt handlers in a memory area called **autovector table**, and the CPU will execute each automatically.

 The Neo Geo takes advantage of this design with the addition of a controller chip called the **NEO-E0**.
 Essentially, both the Neo Geo's Operating System and the game implement a dedicated exception table; this is because the OS table focuses on hardware interfacing and the game table is used during normal execution.
 However, the 68000 is only aware of one at a time.
 So, the NEO-E0 provides automatic [bank switching](nes#going-beyond-existing-capabilities) that ensures the 68000 reads from the right table at all times.